t-gitt/aircrack-ng-gui/README.md

 # aircrack-ng GUI

-A basic [aircrack-ng](https://www.github.com/aircrack-ng/aircrack-ng) gui interface using python-gtk3
+An [aircrack-ng](https://www.github.com/aircrack-ng/aircrack-ng) gui interface using python-gtk3

 ## What can it do?
 Performing a bruteforce attack on WPA/WPA2 networks using [aircrack-ng](https://www.github.com/aircrack-ng/aircrack-ng) and `iw`.